 The numbers suggest that other residents who were lucky enough not to contract COVID-19, were also impacted—as staff attended to infected residents or because staff members were absent because they were infected themselves.
 A 75-year-old man became so malnourished and dehydrated that his weight dropped to 98 pounds.
 There were signs of an untreated urinary infection, poor hygiene, and that he was not getting the help he needed to eat.
 His son claims that the nursing home abandoned his father.
 An 83-year-old woman in another nursing home died from dehydration, according to her daughter.
 As COVID-19 spread throughout her facility, while she did not contract COVID-19 herself, staff members failed to ensure she was drinking enough fluids.
 Federal data reveals that almost 1 in 4 nursing homes report staff shortages now in 20 states.

-The Rights of Maryland Nursing Home Residents
+What Rights to Maryland Nursing Home Residents Have?

 A Maryland nursing home resident has the right to be free from abuse and neglect and live in a safe facility.
 A Maryland nursing home claim can be filed in cases where nursing homes or their staff have abused or neglected a resident.
 Some potential signs of abuse and neglect are bedsores, unexplained injuries, insufficient funds, and fear of certain persons.
 Signs of neglect may include poor personal hygiene, lack of mobility, unexplained injuries, unsanitary living conditions and inadequate security, physical symptoms from lack of nutrition, and psychological issues, including anger, resentment, and depression.